frycast/covid19/README.md

 # Covid-19 Aux
 Auxiliary data sources for UQ covid19 modelling group.

+### What is useful here so far?

+* The script `weather.R`.
+Given GPS target coordinates and year of interest, this script retrieves daily summary weather data from the nearest weather station, among NOAA GSOD stations, for that year.

 ### Link dump: all links examined / unexamined
 #### Genomic
 * [Nextstrain: Real time tracking of genome evolution](https://nextstrain.org/)